RaheelYawar/phaser-ce-tesseract/README.md

 This boilerplate is distributed on [MIT license](./LICENSE).

 ---
-Note that this project is built using https://github.com/GamedevMania/phaser-ce-boilerplate
+This project is built using https://github.com/GamedevMania/phaser-ce-boilerplate

 Visit [gamedevmania.com](http://gamedevmania.com)